forno/libics3/README.md

 # The libics3
-The c++ API of ICS3.x communication for drive servo motors on Linux.
+The c++ library of ICS3.x communication for drive servo motors on Linux.

 ## Description
 libics3 is c++ API for drive servo motors